 In conclusion, while cutting a roast in half before cooking may seem like a time-saving technique, it should be approached with caution.
 The risks of uneven cooking and loss of juices and flavors need to be weighed against the convenience of smaller, more manageable portions.
 It is recommended to follow tried and tested recipes and cooking methods to ensure the best outcome when preparing a roast.

-See also How to cook romanesco broccoli
+See also How long to cook stuffed quahogs

 Proper Technique for Cutting a Roast in Half